k-hench/hamlet_radiation/docs/plot_SF7.md

 #> ────────────────────────────────────────── /current/working/directory ──
 ```

-The path containing the $d_{XY}$ data is received and stored inside a more descriptive variable.
+The directory containing the PCA data is received and stored in a variable.
+Also the default color scheme is updated and the size of the hamlet ann.

 ```r